LukasJoswiak/Champion-Rotation-Predictor/README.md

 League of Legends champion rotation predictor.
 This website uses past champion rotation data to predict when a champion will be free next.

-See the python files in `scrape/` for tools to get past rotation history and new weekly rotation.
+See the Python files in `scrape/` for tools to get past rotation history and new weekly rotation.